isaacnmm/pestpolicy-hugo2XX/content/posts/are-trampolines-good-for-obese-people/index.md

 The large trampolines 14ft to 16ft can accommodate 350-400 pounds.
 Hence, remember to check the weight limit of the trampoline to avoid accidents or serious injuries.

-Trampolines with higher weight limits are available at different online stores like [Amazon](https://www.amazon. com/dp/B08C279PB1/? tag=p-policy-20) or you can go direct to the manufacturers website.
+Trampolines with higher weight limits are available at different online stores like [Amazon](https://www.amazon.com/dp/B08C279PB1/?tag=p-policy-20)or you can go direct to the manufacturers website.

 Youll need to set the large trampolines outdoors while the smaller ones can be used indoors or outdoors.